Free Walking Tour Berlin

 The Birth of an Idea

-Faced with this crisis, the Western Allies had to come up with a plan to support West Berlin.
-General Lucius D. Clay, the Military Governor of the United States Zone in Germany, proposed an audacious idea – to supply West Berlin by air.
-The idea was met with skepticism but was ultimately seen as the only viable solution.
+That is the situation in which the Western Allies found themselves and decided to look for a solution on how to supply West Berlin.
+Twice, General Lucius D. Clay, the Military Governor of the United States Zone in Germany, floated an outrageous idea that was to make history – to airlift West Berlin.
+It was regarded with suspicion but the problem was finally regarded as insoluble only with its help.

 Operation Vittles: The Berlin Airlift